Super Robot Wars OG 2

 Super Robot Taisen: Original Generation 2 (スーパーロボット大戦ORIGINAL GENERATION2, Sūpā Robotto Taisen Orijinaru Jenerēshon Tsū) is a tactical role-playing game for the Game Boy Advance.
 It is the second Super Robot Taisen game that was officially released in North America.

-The story selection system of Super Robot Taisen: Original Generation has been removed, replacing it with a branching storyline during certain intervals of the game.
-Original Generation 2 primarily focuses on one of the two selectable protagonists from the first game.
+The story selection system of Super Robot Taisen: Original Generation did not return.
+Instead, Original Generation 2 has a branching storyline during intervals of the game.
+Original Generation 2 primarily focuses on two protagonists from the first game, one of which is selected by the player at the start: Kyosuke Nanbu and Excellen Browning.
 In addition, a total of four new series (three of them past Super Robot Wars games, while one is a manga) appear, adding new characters, mechs, major events from the respective stories of the series and some original creations for this game itself.
-Coupled along with a redesigned user interface and longer battle animations, Original Generation 2 boasts an even greater amount of gameplay and background to the Original Generation universe.
+The user interface was also redesigned.

 On June 27, 2007 Super Robot Wars: Original Generations, an enhanced remake of both Original Generation games, was released in Japan for the PlayStation 2.
+Later works such as Super Robot Wars 30 have generally referred to the game as Super Robot Wars OG 2 in retrospect.

 Storyline

 It has been six months since the end of the Divine Crusaders War and the L5 Campaign.
 Seeing a greater need to defend the Earth from future extraterrestrial invaders, the Earth Federation Army begins to mass-produce its line of Personal Troopers, as well as introducing new mechs to combat alien threats to humanity, after the Tokyo Manifest announcement.
 However, remnants of the Divine Crusaders are still at large, and continue to oppose the Federation.
-Meanwhile, behind the shadows, mysterious beings are at work, eagerly awaiting their chance to strike and subjugate humanity, or perhaps destroy it, as even greater forces, more powerful and menacing than the Aerogaters, begin to slowly appear...
+Meanwhile, behind the shadows, mysterious beings are at work, eagerly awaiting their chance to strike and subjugate humanity, or perhaps destroy it, as even greater forces, more powerful and menacing than the Aerogaters, begin to appear.